Nepal Meteorology Development

-Department of Water Resources and Irrigation (जल तथा मौसम विज्ञान विभाग) is a department under Ministry of Energy, Water Resources and Irrigation.
+Nepal Meteorology Department (जल तथा मौसम विज्ञान विभाग) is a department under Ministry of Agriculture, Forests and Environment.
 Its mainly works by collecting data related to hydrology and meteorology throughout Nepal and processing to publish and disseminate them.

 History

 Government of Nepal started hydro meteorological activities since 1962 AD.
 The activities were initiated as a section under the Department of Electricity which was later transferred to the Department of Irrigation.
 It was then upgraded to Department of Hydrology and Meteorology in 1988.

 Organization

-The department and its branch offices are run by officers of Nepal Engineering Service (Civil/Hydrology).
+The department and its branch offices are run by officers of Nepal Engineering Service (Civil/Metrology).

-The department has 4 regional offices and several field offices for different river systems.
-A few other projects also run under the department.
+The department has 4 regional offices and two airport field offices in Pokhara and Bhairahawa.
+A few other projects also run under the department which are as follows: